-The Pathways to Medicine programme offers Year 12 students a range of opportunities to give them an insight into the medical profession, support them through the application and selection process for medical school and prepare them for attending university.
+The Pathways to Medicine programme offers students a range of opportunities to give them an insight into the medical profession, support them through the application and selection process for medical school and prepare them for attending university.

-What activities do students take part in?
+What activities do you take part in?

-- Attend a launch event with us
+- Attend a virtual launch event

 - Have access to e-mentoring from a current undergraduate